wonsang/nonfractal/README.md

 3. Try to run the demo script "bfn_demo_nonfractal".
 This demo shows an example of estimating nonfractal connectivity of resting state fMRI BOLD signals of the rat brain using the maximum likelihood estimator.

 ## Functions
 Let X be a NxQ matrix of Q time series with length N. It might be a set of BOLD signals corresponding to multiple ROIs of the brain which was extracted from DICOM images.
-Then, the function "bfn_mfin_ml" estimates both the Hurst exponent and correlation matrix of short memory in multivariate time series using the maximum likelihood method as follows.
+Then, the function "bfn_mfin_ml" estimates the Hurst exponent, nonfractal connectivity, and fractal connectivity in multivariate time series with long memory using the maximum likelihood method as follows.

-[H, nfcon] = bfn_mfin_ml(X);
+[H, nfcon, fcon] = bfn_mfin_ml(X);

-H is the Hurst exponent, and nfcon is the nonfractal connectivity which is identical to the correlation matrix of short memory.
-On the other hand, the function "bfn_mfin_lms" estimates the nonfractal connectivity using the least-mean squares (LMS) method.
+H is the Hurst exponent, nfcon and fcon denote the nonfractal connectivity and fractal connectivity respectively.
+Nonfractal connectivity is identical to the correlation matrix of short memory while fractal connectivity is defined as the asymptotic wavelet correlation of bivariate long memory processes.
+On the other hand, the function "bfn_mfin_lms" uses the least-mean squares (LMS) method to estimate all the above parameters.

-[H, nfcon] = bfn_mfin_lms(X);
+[H, nfcon, fcon] = bfn_mfin_lms(X);

-For more options, run the commands "help bfn_mfin_ml" or "help bfn_mfin_lms".

 ## Reference
 Please cite the following paper when using this toolbox.